 Hospitals and health plans know that the high cost of care is squeezing the U.S. economy.
 That’s why so many of them are using Lean Six Sigma to control spending by refining internal processes – while still satisfying customers in a highly competitive market.

-A major health care consortium based in the Dallas-Fort Worth area recently used Lean Six Sigma to find ways to improve its health insurance validation process and thereby improve customer satisfaction.
+A major health care consortium based in the Dallas-Fort Worth area used Lean Six Sigma to find ways to improve its health insurance validation process and thereby improve customer satisfaction.
 With a looming deadline before them, Ralph Jarvis, principle of Jarvis Business Solutions, and his staff used mind mapping to kick off and manage a Lean implementation that resulted in a dozen ways for the hospital to improve its insurance validation process.

 Mind mapping software uses visual shorthand to capture in one screen the kind of complexity and depth that might otherwise take many pages of text to represent.
 It does this by: encouraging the use of keywords and phrases, rather than full sentences; providing a library of icons that can be used to express graphically what otherwise requires words; and enabling users to place each piece of data into spatial context with related pieces.